 What to Watch

 Quite frankly, these teams would not really entice any new viewers.
 The issue is the lack of stars and the lack of an exciting play style.
-This is in contrast with the Women's National Team who won the 2015 World Cup with many recognizable stars such as Alex Morgan and Hope Solo.
+This is in contrast with the Women's National Team, which won the 2015 World Cup with many recognizable stars such as Alex Morgan and Hope Solo.
 The Women's National Team was far more exciting to watch and hopefully gained more viewers.

 If you really want action though, look no further than the UEFA Champions League, and yes it is as good as it sounds.
 The Champions League is the World Cup of European club teams, the best of the best facing off in dramatic games filled with action.
-Teams such as Juventus, PSG, Bayern Munich, Real Madrid, and Barcelona are some of the teams featured almost every year that compete to win the most coveted prize in all of European soccer.
+Teams such as Juventus, PSG, Bayern Munich, Real Madrid, and Barcelona are featured almost every year, competing to win the most coveted prize in all of European soccer.

 Soccer is like a good movie; if you start in the middle or near the end, the movie is not nearly as entertaining as watching from start to finish.
-It sounds like a cliche but a soccer game truly is a journey.
-If you start from the beginning, like a boxing match, teams will feel each-other out until someone throws that first punch, a shot on goal, or dangerous free-kick.
+It sounds a bit cliché, but a soccer game truly is a journey.
+If you start from the beginning, like a boxing match, teams will feel each other out until someone throws that first punch—a shot on goal, or a dangerous free-kick.
 Your emotions start at zero and with every referee decision, with every shot saved, with every hard tackle and yellow card, with every goal scored or penalty missed, your emotions go up and down so much that even if the final score is 0-0 you'll feel as if the game was still amazing.